Ty Cobb (attorney)

 Ty Cobb (born 1950) is an American lawyer.
 He was an Assistant U.S. Attorney for the District of Maryland in 1981–86.
 He has been a partner at Hogan Lovells in Washington, D.C.
-From July 2017 until May 2018 he was a member of the Trump administration legal team.
+From July 2017 until May 2018, he was a member of the Trump administration legal team, though he has stated he never voted for Trump.

-Early life
+Early life and education

-Cobb is the son of Grover C. Cobb, a Kansas radio station owner who was senior executive vice-president of the National Association of Broadcasters (which named one of their prestigious awards for him).
+Cobb was born and grew up in Great Bend, Kansas.
+He is the son of Grover C. Cobb, a radio station owner who was senior executive vice-president of the National Association of Broadcasters (which named one of their prestigious awards for him).
 Cobb's father was vice-president and general manager of KVGB (AM)/FM in Great Bend, and had a key role in forming the Kansas Association of Broadcasters.

-Cobb reportedly is a distant relative of the Hall of Fame baseball player bearing the same name.
-Cobb spent his childhood in Great Bend, Kansas.
+Cobb reportedly is a distant relative of the Hall of Fame baseball player bearing the same name, but the specific genealogy is not known.

 Cobb received his A.B. from Harvard University and his J.D. from Georgetown Law School.
 While at Harvard, Cobb became close friends with Senator Al Franken.

 Career

-Cobb served as a law clerk for a federal judge, then Assistant U.S. Attorney for the District of Maryland in 1981-86 based in Baltimore as chief of the criminal section and head of the region's drug enforcement and organized crime task force.
+Cobb served as a law clerk for a federal judge, then became Assistant U.S. Attorney for the District of Maryland in 1981-86 based in Baltimore as chief of the criminal section and head of the region's drug enforcement and organized crime task force.
 In 1986, he joined the Baltimore law firm Miles and Stockbridge.
 Two years later, he joined Hogan & Hartson, which became Hogan Lovells.

 Cobb served as special trial counsel during an independent investigation of the Department of Housing and Urban Development in the 1990s.

 Cobb successfully defended Hudson Foods against allegations that its executives lied to investigators after a recall of beef tainted with E. coli.
 The executives were acquitted on all charges.
 He represented Democratic fundraiser John Huang against campaign finance charges.
 Huang pleaded guilty in 1999.
 Other high-profile clients have included Eli Segal, Mary McCarthy, AIG, Office Depot, the House of Saud, IBM, and Medtronic.

 Cobb is a Fellow of the American College of Trial Lawyers.